oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

            include the *federation_uri* response parameter.
            See {{federating-response}} for details.

-     federated_response":
-     :     The Authorization Server wishes to respond to an authorization server, which has federated to it.
-This response MUST include the *federation_uri* response parameter.
-           See {{federating-response}} for details.

      "redirect_to_app":
      :     The Authorization Server wishes to fulfill the user interaction using another native app.
 This response MUST include the